 They all work very similarly.
 I am sure you can get good results if you pay attention to the quality.
 Although on a computer you will get different results, and you will have way more options to edit and modify your picture.
-However, the skill level higher.
+However, the skill level is higher for those applications.

 If you want to get serious.
 Use Photoshop Or GIMP

-While you can take a good shot, no modification or edits needed.
-Often you find yourself wanting to create something that doesnt exist, that’s were photo editing plays a huge part.
+While you can take a good shot, no modification or edits are needed.
+Often you find yourself wanting to create something that doesn’t exist, that’s where photo editing plays a huge part.

 This is however only recommended for creators who want to make real art.
 Something you can be proud of and hang up on the wall.
 For most people, however, those tools will take too much time to learn and they’ll probably quit within minutes of opening the software.
 It’s an overflow of information and it just takes time to learn.

 I highly suggest you try either Photoshop or GIMP.
 While it’s not for absolute beginners, it’s for anyone who is willing to get great album artwork.
 You might just need it for small modifications to an existing image, or you may want to make or paint something from scratch.
 If you want that.
 Don’t worry, just download GIMP for free.
 It has no subscription, nothing, you need to pay nada forever.
 You can’t go wrong with it.

 If you would want to get in line with the Industry a bit more.
 Photoshop is the way to go.
 While it’s a paid option, this is definitely the go-to for industry professionals.
 Though, GIMP is getting better and better by the day.
 Both software shares many similar functions.